luismarques-io/luismarques-io.github.io/README.md

 # luismarques.io

-This is a Ruby-based project that uses Bundler for dependency management.
+This is a Jekyll-based project that uses Ruby and Bundler for dependency management.
 The project is structured as a static website, with data-driven content powered by YAML files.

+Jekyll is a simple, blog-aware, static site generator that's ideal for personal, project, or organization sites.

 ## Project Structure